teloxide/teloxide/MIGRATION_GUIDE.md

 #### Added `impl Clone` for {`CacheMe`, `DefaultParseMode`, `Throttle`}

 Previously said bot adaptors were lacking `Clone` implementation.
-To workaround this issue it was proposed to wrap bot in `Arc`.
+To work around this issue it was proposed to wrap bot in `Arc`.
 Now it's not required, so you can remove the `Arc`:

 ```diff